patrickjoh/RED-Lookup/README.md

 * Create a Firebase project and enable the Firestore database.
 * Create a service account for the project and download the JSON file.
 * Copy the JSON file to the root directory of the project and rename it to `firebase.json`.
+* Make sure the Firestore database is empty.

 Change the following constants in 'constants.go' to match your preferences: